rust-lang/rust/text/0000-simd-infrastructure.md

 ### Comparisons

-Comparisons are implemented via intrinsics, because the current comparison operator infrastructure doesn't easily lend itself to return vectors, as required.
+Comparisons are implemented via intrinsics.
 The raw signatures would look like:

 ```rust
 extern "platform-intrinsic" {